 Wondering how you specifically can get involved with mental health month?
 I’ve compiled a list of resources and actions you can take to bring awareness and boost your own mental health knowledge:

 1) Take a Mental Health First Aid (MHFA) class.
 You will learn how to identify the signs and symptoms of a range of mental health and substance use disorders, and you will build the skills needed to help someone in crisis.
-Learn more by scrolling below and register for classes in May or June here.
+Learn more by scrolling below and registering for classes in May or June here.

 2) Partake in Cupcake Therapy.
 We’re continuing our partnership with Rheinlander Bakery in Arvada for Mental Health Month!
 Treat yourself to one of their delicious specialty cupcakes, and one dollar from each purchase will be donated to Jefferson Center.

 3)Take a QPR class.
 QPR stands for Question, Persuade, Refer: three simple steps that anyone can learn to help save a life from suicide.
-Learn more by scrolling below and register for the next class on June 29th here.
+Learn more by scrolling below and registering for the next class on June 29th here.

 4) Update your Zoom background.
 We have crafted several Zoom backgrounds in support of Mental Health Month.
 Download one of our images here, available with and without the Jefferson Center logo, to show your support as well!